 Punakaiki Pancake Rocks and Blowholes

-Punakaiki’s weathered limestone rocks and cliffs were formed 30 million years ago from fragments of marine life along the coast.
-Over the years, the rocks have taken a beating from the wind, rain and water to give a stacked pancake appearance.
+Punakaiki‘s weathered limestone rocks and cliffs were formed 30 million years ago from fragments of marine life along the coast.
+Over the years, the rocks have taken a beating from the wind, rain, and water, giving a stacked pancake appearance.
 Arrive during high tide and watch as the water explodes from the blowholes just a few feet in front of you.

 Fox and Franz Josef Glaciers